What a diverse network looks like and why we should all want it

 Building a more diverse professional (and personal) network is difficult when the forces of human nature are working against us.
 It’s a subconscious bias we all carry, as we’re often more comfortable around people who have common experiences and backgrounds.

 Whether in school or in business, we tend to flock to those who appear similar, but it’s important to push back against that instinct.
 For example, if you graduated as an engineer from university and all your friends are graduates from the same program, and you come from a family of engineers, what happens when you need legal advice at 35 because you’re starting your first business?
 You won’t know who to ask because everyone you know is an engineer!
 Of course, this is an exaggeration, but only to prove a point.
 While it might be fun to reminisce about shared experiences and interests with those you are familiar with, breaking out of that pattern can be very important for personal growth and development.

 What does a Having Diverse Network mean?

 Before we delve into what our network does for us, let’s explore what a diverse network actually means.
-It doesn’t only mean knowing people of diverse skills - it also includes people from different backgrounds, ethnicities, religions, and genders OR people with different experiences.
+It doesn’t only mean knowing people of diverse skills - it also includes people from different backgrounds and experiences.

 If you’re wondering why this is important, let’s look at this example - Anjali is in her 4th year of university and works part-time at a high-end restaurant to help pay for school.
 Anjali’s parents are of Indian descent and moved to Canada 10 years ago.
 Anjali is a strong server, because she knows to tell the Muslim family that walked into the restaurant which dishes use alcohol or pork products and warn the Hindu family observing a vegetarian diet which items have animal products.